Emmotes/ic_spoilers/docs/grimm.md

     "default_enabled": 1,
     "name": "Giant Profits",
     "specialization_name": "Giant Profits",
-    "specialization_description": "Giant Profits",
-    "specialization_graphic_id": 1
+    "specialization_description": "The Giant’s Bane Tavern wasn’t built on good intentions — it was built on giant treasure.", "specialization_graphic_id": 25998
 }
 {
     "id": 2263,
     "flavour_text": "",
     "description": {
         "desc": "Grimm gains the Gold Find role.
-Enemies that Grimm defeats drop amount% additional gold for each enemy he has defeated in the current area, stacking multiplicatively and capping at 20."
+Enemies that Grimm defeats drop $amount% additional gold for each enemy he has defeated in the current area, stacking multiplicatively and capping at 20."
     },
     "effect_keys": [
         {